 - 11. Consent for onsite inspection of the parcel by County officials at prearranged date and time in consultation with the applicant prior to issuance of any clearance or permit, and once annually thereafter.
 (On file) - 12.
 For indoor cultivation facilities, identify the source of electrical power and how it will meet with the energy requirements in section 55.4.8.2.3, and plan for compliance with applicable Building Codes.
 (Not applicable) - 13.
 Acknowledge that the County reserves the right to reduce the size of the area allowed for cultivation under any clearance or permit issued in accordance with this Section in the event that environmental conditions, such as a sustained drought or low flows in the watershed will not support diversions for irrigation.
 (On file) - 14.
 Acknowledge that the county reserves the right to engage with local Tribes before consenting to the issuance of any clearance or permit, if cultivation operations occur within an Area of Traditional Tribal Cultural Affiliation, as defined herein.
 This process will follow current departmental referral protocol, including engagement with the Tribe(s) through coordination with their Tribal Historic Preservation Officer (THPO) or other tribal representatives.
 This procedure shall be conducted similar to the protocols outlined under SB 18 (Burton) and AB 52 (Gatto), which describe "government to government" consultation, through tribal and local government officials and their designees.
-During this process, the tribe may request that operations associated with the THPO or their designee to the existing or proposed cultivation site, requiring that a professional cultural resources survey be performed, or requiring that a tribal cultural monitor be retained during project-related ground disturbance within areas of sensitivity or concern.
+During this process, the tribe may request that operations associated with the clearance or permit be designed to avoid, minimize or mitigate impacts to Tribal Cultural Resources, as defined herein.
+Examples include, but are not limited to: conducting a site visit with the THPO or their designee to the existing or proposed cultivation site, requiring that a professional cultural resources survey be performed, or requiring that a tribal cultural monitor be retained during project-related ground disturbance within areas of sensitivity or concern.
 The county shall request that a records search be performed through the California Historical Resources Information System (CHRIS).
 (On file) - 15.
 Archaeological Survey Report, Alta Archaeological Consulting, June 12, 2017.
 (On file and confidential) - 16.
 Water Resources Protection Plan, Manhard Consulting, September 2016.
-(Attached) - 17.
+(On file) - 17.
 DEH Worksheet.
 (On file) - 18.
 Road Evaluation Report.
-(Attached) - 19.
+(Attached separately) - 19.
 Botanical Survey Report Soul Arc Solutions Cultivation Permitting CEQA Project prepared by Hohman & Associates dated August 22, 2018.
 (Attached) - 20.
 LSAA Work Completion Report (Attached) - 21.
 State Waterboard Online 2018 Cannabis Water Quality Monitoring and Reporting sheet (Attached)